Vyral/base-template/_posts/2019-02-05-does-your-agent-have-plenty-of-help.md

 {% include pullquote.html %}

-**My clients know that I’m available to advise them no matter where I am,&nbsp;**and that everything is being taken care of back home.
+**My clients know that I’m available to advise them no matter where I am,** and that everything is being taken care of back home.

 This is why it’s so important that your agent has a team: **You need to be able to get the advice you need at any time.**